 Hotels are dead.
 Well, at least they are to me.
 I prefer these other types of accommodations instead.
 Not only will they save you a fortune, but they’ll also give you more meaningful cultural experiences.

-- Become a “House Sitter” and take care of beautiful houses (and pets) while their owners are away.
-(Use these tips to land more sitting jobs).
+39. Find housesitter jobs and take care of beautiful houses (and pets) while their owners are away.

-- Or live like a local by renting an Airbnb.
-(Don’t forget these tips to save even more).
+41. Or live like a local by staying in guesthouses or renting an Airbnb.
+When you find a place you like, use these tips to save even more.

 Keep Your Belly AND Your Wallet Full

 If you want your money to last, you’ve got to find ways to save on food.
 Luckily, the cheapest options and the tastiest options are often the same.

 46. Research the local drinks—the cheapest type of alcohol varies from country to country.

 47. Or simply choose a destination where alcohol is weirdly cheap (if drinking is your thing).

 48. Put your chef hat on and cook these simple and delicious meals in your hostel (don’t forget these hostel-cooking tips).